 - Built using a traditional, timber frame solution by Taylor Lane, all dwellings achieved an energy performance equal to Level 4 of the Code for Sustainable Homes.

-- To meet local carbon reduction commitments, HBS New Energies in-house design team engaged early with the Lovell project team to value engineer the solar PV scheme.
+- To meet local carbon reduction commitments, HBS New Energies in-house design team engaged early with the Lovell Partnerships project team to value engineer Bulford SFA’s solar requirements.
 We identified the most optimum plots across the MOD housing site and proposed a cost effective on-roof PV solution that met the client’s kWh total and 19% CO2 target.

-Installed across 186 properties, the 607.2 kWp new build solar PV scheme at Bulford SFA is now set to generate an estimated 535,000 kWh in annual zero carbon electricity and achieve a carbon saving of up to 268 tonnes per year.
+Installed across 186 properties, the 607.2 kWp new build solar PV scheme at Bulford SFA will generate an estimated 535,000 kWh in annual zero carbon electricity and achieve a carbon saving of up to 268 tonnes per year.
 The large PV systems which maximise roof space will provide significant energy savings for the service families whilst support the DIO’s desire to combat fuel poverty.